Be You! 1 (Music)

 Find materials around you to use as instruments (paper plates, empty paper towel rolls, pencils, empty cans, rice, beans, etc.).

 Read the story for someone new.
-Don’t tell them what pictures or words you are illustrating are and have them guess!
+Don’t tell them what pictures or words you are illustrating through sound and have them guess!

 Compare and contrast two sounds in the story.
 How are they alike?
 How are they different?